project-icp/bee-pollinator-app/doc/phase-2/000_project_architecture_adr.md

 distributed between app root and a nested `js` folder.
 Because Beekeeper will have significant JS files and similar bundling pipeline as well, we will want all Beekeeper JS including the `package.json` and requirements in a nested folder a level down to avoid conflict.
-For better organization, consider repackaging all Pollination Mapper JS into a similarly nested folder as well.
+For better organization, repackaging all Pollination Mapper JS into a similarly nested folder may be considered as well.

+While the Dockerized node setup will work functionally, it employs a large degree of indirection, with the developer starting a script in their local, which goes into a VM to start a Docker command, which starts a yarn command, which starts a shell command, which starts a webpack command.
+This may also lead to slowdowns.
+In case of severe slowdowns, we may have to change the approach, which could be expensive.

 [API]: https://github.com/project-icp/bee-pollinator-app